garage44/ca11/README.md

       node packages/tower/src/index.js

-Make sure you restart your browser, in order for the SSL certificate to refresh.
+* Restart the browser for the SSL certificate to be picked up
-Open https://dev.ca11.app and start your phone.
-Call one of the SIP testnumbers in contacts to see if the stack works as expected.
+* Open https://dev.ca11.app and start your phone

+* Call one of the SIP testnumbers in contacts to verify that the stack works as expected.
-## Troubleshooting
-*  **No audio device found.**

-   Sorry, CA11 requires a webcam currently.

-* **SIG11 calls don't work**

-   At the moment, the SIG11 protocol is not ready for usage yet.